Constructors¶

 In the Tutorial we touched upon how to wrap C++ constructors.
 Now let’s go into more depth.

-In addition, unlike a Ruby class, a C++ class may include many constructors.
+In addition, a C++ class may have multiple constructors.

 class Mat